stackbuilders/nano-chat/README.md

 npm install -g sequelize-cli
 ```

-Run the migrations and the seeders:
+Run the migrations and the seeders from the root of the backend project:

 ```
+cd backend/
 sequelize db:migrate
 sequelize db:seed:all
 ```